dannyhlee/training-code/review-answers-wk2.md

 #### What is a distributed application?
 A distributed data store?

 A distributed application operates on more than one physical or virtual machine at the same time, with a network connection between them.
-An example is an application with has a client front end that requests data from a server where data is stored.
-It could include multiple clients and/or multiple servers.
+One example is an application where the front-end client requests data from a back-end server.
+This setup could often includes multiple clients and/or multiple servers, all connected over a network.

-A distributed data store is infrastructure that can split data across multiple physical servers and across multiple data centers.
+A distributed data store is infrastructure that splits data across multiple physical servers and across multiple data centers.
 It typically takes the form of a cluster of storage units, with a mechanism for data synchronization and coordination between cluster nodes.
-(Ex: Amazon S3, MS Azure)
+(Ex: Amazon S3, MS Azure, HDFS)

-DDS provide redundancy and scalability, by providing the ability to spin up new instances if one goes down or if more capacity is required.
+DDSs provide redundancy and scalability (elastcity) through the ability to spin up new instances if one goes down or if more capacity is required.

 #### What is High Availability?
 How is it achieved in Mongo?

-High availability is a characteristic or property of a system to almost always be available and avoiding downtime.
-By having high fault tolerance the system is able to experience faults and continue functioning (albeit with degraded functionality).
+High availability is a property of a system to almost always be available and avoiding downtime.
+Such a systen is able to experience faults and continue functioning, albeit with degraded functionality.
 One way to provide redundancy is through failover behaviors such as MongoDB's replica sets.
-A replica set is at least 3 instances of a database running in a distributed manner.
-If the primary fails, a replica will take over and with services like Amazon S3 new instances can be started up.
+A replica set is at least 3 duplicated instances of a database running in a distributed manner (as separate instances, possibly in separate machines/data centers).
+If the primary database fails, a replica will take over as primary.
+Alerts can be sent out and new instances can be spun up automatically.
+In a declarative system like Kubernetes, this would mean that Kubernetes' pod autoscaler would start deploying new pods to return to the configured state.

 #### What is Scalability?
 How is it achieved in Mongo?

-Scalability is a characteristic of a system to be able to grow to meet growing amount of work (demand).
-In order to meet growing demand MongDB uses sharding to balance the load on a database by taking a large database and breaking it into a number of smaller databases running across multiple servers.
+Scalability is a propery of a system to be able to grow to meet a growing amount of work (demand).
+This can be through providing vertical/horizontal scalablity, and in MongoDB's case, the use of sharding to balance the load on a database by taking a large database and breaking it into a number of smaller databases running across multiple servers.

 #### Explain replica sets and sharding

 A replica set is an identical data set, copied over to multiple instances.
 It provides system redundancy and high availability.
-By having multiple copies on multiple servers, possibly in multiple locations, replica sets provide fault-tolerance.
+By having multiple copies of data on multiple servers, possibly in multiple locations, replica sets provide fault-tolerance.
 They can also add performance value because clients reading data from servers can use different servers (closer to them) reducing demand to any single server instance.
 When changes are made to the Primary, the changes to the oplog are propagated through the system so that the secondaries can perform the same operations.

-Sharding is a method of distributing data across multiple machines.
-When load is too much for one server, there are two ways to address the load--Veritical and Horizontal scaling.
-Horizontal scaling involved improves the single server through hardware improvements.
-Horizontal scaling is done by adding additional servers.
+Sharding is a method of distributing data across multiple machines, by breaking it down into smaller chunks.
+These chunks can also be replicated across machines.
 A sharded cluster each contains a subset of the sharded data.
 Each shard can be deployed as a replica set.
-The mongos acts as a query router, providing an interface between clients and the cluster.
+The MongoDB sharded cluster router is called **mongos** and it acts as a query router, providing an interface between clients and the cluster.
 Config servers store meta data and configuration settings.

 Sharding distributes read and write requests, distributes data across shards, and provides high availability.
+When demand on servers becomes too much for one server, there are two ways to address the load--Veritical and Horizontal scaling.
+Servers can be vertically scaled by adding more memory/cpu/hardware components.
+However, this can quickly become costly because of the special hardware required to handle such large amount of memory and cpu processing power.
+The other option is to use horizontal scaling, which is done by adding more servers that are often-times commodity hardware readily available and comparatively, inexpensive.

 #### What is the CAP Theorem?